apache/flink-web/_posts/2022-06-01-final-checkpoint-part2.md

 ```
 1. Source operators emit MAX_WATERMARK
 2. On received MAX_WATERMARK for non-source operators
     a.
-Trigger all the event times
+Trigger all the event-time timers
     b.
 Emit MAX_WATERMARK
 3. Source tasks finished
     a. endInput(inputId) for all the operators